Coeliac and Gluten Intolerance

 Conditions confused with Coeliac Disease:

 Crohns Disease, an autoimmune inflammatory disease of the small bowel affects people in the 14 to 24 year age groups.
 Their symptoms are often more severe than in Coeliac Disease.
 They develop chronic diarrhoea, fever, severe cramps, weight loss, bowel obstruction, vomiting and anorexia.
 They may have blood in the stools if the lower bowel is affected (20%) of cases.
 Crohns is also associated with arthritis, anal abscesses, skin lesions, eye problems and mouth ulcers.
 Blood tests characteristically show a raised ESR, raised neutrophil blood cell count and raised CRP.
+Faecal Calprotectin will be raised in active Inflammatory Bowel Disease.
 The Barium Enema x-ray has a diagnostic appearance.
 Diet and Gluten avoidance play no role in Crohns Disease and treatment is with cortisone and Salazopyrine.
 Another inflammatory disease of the lower bowel presenting with more bloody diarrhoea but similar to Crohns Disease is Ulcerative Colitis

 Irritable Bowel Syndrome (IBS) is the “disease of negatives”.
 It affects all ages, predominantly young women and is not life-threatening.
 IBS is diagnosed when there are symptoms of diarrhoea, constipation and abdominal bloating or pain but all tests for other bowel diseases are negative.
 Those with symptoms who have normal blood tests, normal stool tests, a normal barium enema and a normal colonoscopy end up being diagnosed with IBS.
-Very often food intolerances to cow’s milk and wheat plays a role, while stress may exacerbate the condition.
+Very often food intolerances to cow’s milk, fruit and wheat plays a role and they respond well to a low fermentable carbohydrate diet (FODMAP), while stress may exacerbate the condition.
+Probiotics acidophilus supplementation may be of benefit.

 Two sub-types of IBS occur: